A Monolift is a large apparatus with the core function of removing the ‘walk out’ in a squat.

 You can set up perfectly for a squat but with a bad walkout, that work would be undone and could result in a failed lift.

 WHAT IS A MONOLIFT ATTACHMENT

-Another item used with the monolift are monolift straps.
-These are simply a pair of straps that hook over the top of the monolift on either side.
+Another common item used are monolift straps.
+These are simply a pair of straps that hook over the top of the machine on either side.
 Their purpose is to catch the barbell if the lifter fails the squat.
-However, it’s worth noting that when using monolift straps it’s imperative to ensure the monolift is bolted to the floor.
-Failure to do so could mean that the force when dropping a loaded barbell onto the straps results in tipping of the machine.

 WHO INVENTED THE MONOLIFT

 The monolift is a relatively new invention and was first introduced to competitive powerlifting in 1992 after it was invented and brought to market by Ray Madden.